qiscus/QiscusCore-iOS/index.md

 ### Block user

 You can block a user with related **user Id** parameter, this block user only works in 1-on-1 Chat Room.
-When a user in same Group or Channel with blocked user, a user still receive message from blocked user, for further information you can see this link [User - blocked user section].
+When a user in same Group or Channel with blocked user, a user still receive message from blocked user, for further information you can see this [User - blocked](#Block-user).
 You can use this function by calling this method, for example:

 ```
 QiscusCore.shared.blockUser(email: user_email, onSuccess: { (memberUser) in